 Robin Shohet, Passionate Supervision

-I am a PACFA* accredited Clinical Supervisor and a board member and secretary of AAOS (Australasian Association of Supervision).
+I am a PACFA* accredited Clinical Supervisor and an accredited supervisor with AAOS (Australasian Association of Supervision).

 Supervision is the ‘seat belt’ of good practice.
 It holds you in securely and we all know how important that secure attachment is!
 Who would be without it?